nutanix-japan/ansible-ntnx/README.md

 Ansible has an agent less connectivity Mechanism.
 It uses basic OS features (SSH and WinRM) to communicate with client machines.

-1. 1 x Linux Server
+1. 1 x Linux Server (VM)
 2. Network connectivity to client machines
    - WinRM connectivity for Windows servers
    - SSH connectivity for Linux servers
 3. Internet or local repo connectivity on the Ansible server to download and install Ansible packages
 ## Ansible Folder Structure

 Ansible has a very easy to manage folder structure.
 Ansible is usually installed in ``/etc/ansible`` folder on your server.